micolous/igaeditor/Battlefield 2142 Ad Cache Editor/readme.txt

 A big thanks to the folks at totalbf2142.com for their assistance with research and testing!

 This is an ALPHA version of the software.
 It may contain bugs.
 Please backup your icontent.cache file before using this software.
-USE THIS SOFTWARE AT YOUR OWN RISK: THE AUTHOR GIVES NO WARRANTIES.
+USE THIS SOFTWARE AT YOUR OWN RISK!

 This program may be a violation of the game's EULA.
 Please consult the license agreement, and possibly a legal professional before using this software, if you are in doubt.